msalemor/sk-dev-training/README.md

 ```

 - Type: 'code .'
-- Open anyone of the notebooks
+- Open any one of the notebooks
 - Click the play button at each cell and review the headings and comments

 ## What is Semantic Kernel?